blakadder/blog/_posts/2020-06-27-template_schema_lights.md

 ---
 layout: post
-title: "Tasmota Lights in Home Assistant with Template Schema"
+title: "Tasmota Lights in Home Assistant Using Template Schema"
 author: blak
 categories: [ how to, home assistant, tasmota]
 tags: [ ]